iljapavlovs/java-training/src/test/java/javaTraining/vcs/VCS tasks.md

 * commit README.md
 * push commit(s) to remote repo
 * create a new branch
-* cchange something in README.md and commit changes to the newly created branch
+* change something in README.md and commit changes to the newly created branch
 * push branch to remote repo
 * create a PR from GiHub and assign it to your mentor